 Ensuring that your home feels like a haven away from the chaos is important.

-Take some time to look around your properties, and consider the needs of your future guests - with a particular focus right now on domestic guests.
+Take some time to look around your properties, and consider the needs of your future guests.

 • What will attract guests to your property?